 Unlike the High School Certificate (HSC) test or the Queensland Core Skills (QCS) test, which affect a students’ access to tertiary education, NAPLAN’s primary purpose is to collect data to give to parents and schools to identify students’ weaknesses.

 It is not an entry test into the next year level, nor is it an entry test into secondary schooling.

 NAPLAN results do not determine your child’s intelligence!

 While NAPLAN does identify your child’s strengths and weaknesses, it does not test higher-order/critical thinking, creativity or cognitive abilities such as memory!
-This is particularly evident depending on your child’s learning language.
+This is particularly evident depending on your child’s learning style.
 If your child is a visual learner then they’re most likely going to do better on NAPLAN than an auditory or kinaesthetic learner.
 This is because NAPLAN is a standardised test, meaning that the questions are presented in the same format to every student (exceptions are made for students with a disability).

 So if your child explains a concept better verbally, rather than in written format, their scores for the writing test will be affected.
 This is why it is paramount that parents are aware that this is not an intelligence measure!

 NAPLAN merely identifies your child’s strengths and weaknesses as a visual, auditory or kinaesthetic learner.
 A famous quote by Albert Einstein is relevant here: